eastern garter snake

 Species

-Plains garter snake (Thamnophis radix) central stripe may be entirely orange or orange to the middle becoming yellow.
-The lateral stripes are on the second and third scale rows up from the belly scales.
-They prefer dry places.
+Plains garter snake (Thamnophis radix) lateral pale stripes are on the third and fourth scale rows counting up from the ventral scales.
+All labial scales have a bold black border.

 Lined snake (Tropidoclonion lineatum) is much shorter, only 8 to 12 long at maturity.
 The 3 stripes are off-white.
 There are 2 rows of dark, half-moon marks on the belly.
 In Minnesota it has been found only in Blue Mounds State Park.